-The purpose of these Guidelines is to assist managers in becoming familiar with their responsibilities and their relationship to others in understanding the larger picture of the operation of the school district.
-All manager activities are directed at providing service so that the primary purpose of the district, the education of its students, can be accomplished.
+The purpose of these Guidelines is to assist office professionals in becoming familiar with their responsibilities and their relationship to others in understanding the larger picture of the operation of the school district.
+All office professional activities are directed at providing service so that the primary purpose of the district, the education of its students, can be accomplished.

-The employer (Midland Public Schools) retains the right, at any time, to amend, modify or terminate any of its policies or benefits applicable to managers to whom this handbook is addressed.
-Nothing contained in this handbook shall be construed or implied to constitute a contract altering or changing the at-will character of the employment relationship between the Midland Public Schools and its managers.
+The employer (Midland Public Schools) retains the right, at any time, to amend, modify or terminate any of its policies or benefits applicable to office professionals to whom this handbook is addressed.
+Nothing contained in this handbook shall be construed or implied to constitute a contract altering or changing the at-will character of the employment relationship between Midland Public Schools and its office professionals.